iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Hilbert Space Introduction.md

 **References**

-All the content are comming from the lecture notes from Prof Shawn Wang at UBCO for his Math 328 class.
-I believe similar things are found in Kryzig's Textbook, the entirety of chapter 3.
+All the content are coming from the lecture notes from Prof Shawn Wang at UBCO for his Math 328 class, I am not sure where he find these fascinating proofs.

 ---
 ### **Hilbert Space Projection Theorem**